robertmassman/SequentialGPU/README.md

 ## Usage

-The `SequentialGPU` module provides a class `App` that initializes WebGPU processing with the given settings.
+The `SequentialGPU` module provides a `WebGpuRenderer` class that initializes WebGPU processing with the given settings.
 The settings object should contain the following properties:

 ```js
 import SequentialGPU from 'sequentialgpu';